iron-software/IronBarcode-Examples/examples/csharp-create-qr-code/README.md

 > Full guide: [C# create QR code](https://ironsoftware.com/csharp/barcode/examples/csharp-create-qr-code/)

-IronBarcode provides developers with straightforward and versatile tools to craft distinct QR codes, offering a spectrum of customizations.
+IronBarcode provides developers with straightforward tools to craft distinct QR codes, offering a spectrum of customizations.
 Whether you need a basic QR code generator that requires minimal coding or a more intricate one that allows complete control over the QR code's characteristics—like error correction level, size, and version—IronBarcode includes all necessary functionalities in a single library.

 To start, import the IronBarcode library.
 Initialize the `QRCodeWriter` class, then generate a new QR code with a URL by calling the `QRCodeWriter.CreateQrCode` method.
 This is the most straightforward approach to creating a QR code using the default settings.